 Valentine will be at the heart of the community.
 All members of our school community will be proud members of Team Valentine and will uphold the school’s inclusive ethos.
 They will commit to learning and therefore will be active participants in our personal growth.
 All team members will be creative thinkers and learners, who solve problems and are fully prepared to take on the challenge of the jobs of tomorrow.
 Team members will be inspired to lead fulfilled lives with positive relationships and will have the self-confidence and motivation to achieve their dreams.
-All members will embody the school values of: empathy, reflection, aspiration, autonomy, confidence, effective communication and respect.
+All members will embody the school values: aspiration, confidence and empathy.
 The team will be guided by a strong and true moral compass.
 The school will be a happy, safe environment which exudes positive energy.

 What is distinctive about our school?